-I remember when I first took on the task of managing the AssociationSuccess.org community.
+I remember when I first took on the task of managing AssociationSuccess.org.
 In trying to fathom the role, I concluded – quite simply – that my job was to keep the conversation going.

 It didn’t take long to realize that there is so much more to managing a community, especially in its early stages.
 “Keeping the conversation going” is certainly part of creating a community, but really only a small part.

-Think back to a really good party that you’ve attended.
-When it was at its pique, and everyone was gathered and in high spirits, perhaps there was someone who was entertaining the guests.
+Think back to a really good party you’ve attended.
+When it was at its peak, and everyone was gathered and in high spirits, perhaps there was someone who was entertaining the guests.
 Maybe they collected everyone together to tell a good story.